Freaky/rust-linereader/README.md

 `LineReader` is a byte-delimiter-focused buffered reader for Rust, meant as a faster, less error-prone alternative to `BufRead::read_until`.

-It provides two main functions:
+It provides three main functions:

 ### `next_line()`